markqvist/Reticulum/README.md

 python Examples/Filetransfer.py -h
 ```

-I'll add configuration examples for LoRa, packet radio and more in the near future.
+I'll add configuration examples for LoRa, packet radio TNCs and more in the near future.
 Until then, it should be possible to infer the config format quite easily from the classes in the Interfaces directory and the UDPInterface example created by default.